 Lizard Peninsula · TR12

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In The Lizard, that work is shaped by the place itself — The Lizard is the southernmost village in mainland Britain, sitting on the AONB headland with serpentine geology, a working lighthouse and a tight Conservation Area at the village green, with a building stock that leans toward serpentine-stone cottages and Edwardian villas.
+The Lizard sits in Lizard Peninsula, and that geography ends up in the drawings — The Lizard is the southernmost village in mainland Britain, sitting on the AONB headland with serpentine geology, a working lighthouse and a tight Conservation Area at the village green, with a building stock that leans toward modern carefully detailed coastal homes and Edwardian villas.

 Our process